High hopes for a career offshore

 For Robert, working as a deckhand for Kirby Inland Marine was a natural continuation of serving in the Navy.
-He’d served for 5 years, stationed at Pearl Harbor and deployed to Iraq.
+He’d served for five years, stationed at Pearl Harbor and deployed to Iraq.
 He liked working on the water, and his goal was to make Kirby where he made his career.
 It was Robert’s third hitch on one of Kirby’s barges when he was injured while helping a tankerman disconnect the vapor hose.

 In May of 2010, Robert and a tankerman had gone on deck to help assist in loading fuel into the barge.
 They were tasked with disconnecting the vapor hose while product was being loaded into the barge.
 Located below the vapor hose and the cargo hose were two hatches covering the drip pan.
 The drip pan was supposed to be uncovered every time the barge was being loaded or unloaded.